mihaicristiantanase/cmdtabs/README.md

 vim-mctab plugin displays a simplified tabline for a breaf moment, disrupting the active windows while trazitioning.

+Another reason is that it's very useful to have a quick glimpse of the tab line when changing tabs.

 ### How to install:

 Vundle<br/>